OpenDDS/OpenDDS/README.md

 - The OpenDDS Developer's Guide is freely downloadable at: http://download.objectcomputing.com/OpenDDS/

-- The TAO Developer's Guide book set may also be purchased from https://objectcomputing.com/products/tao/tao-developers-guide
+- The TAO Developer's Guide book can be requested for free from https://objectcomputing.com/products/tao/tao-developers-guide

 - A Doxygen for the latest release is available at